Body After Childbirth

 Find Appropriate Abdominal Support for Healing

 There are tools that women can implement into their recovery routine which can be used to reduce pain and increase comfort.
-Postpartum recovery garments such as Postpartum Compression Girdles are excellent tools that aid in a comfortable recovery while allowing a woman to move about, hold her baby and still breastfeed comfortably, all without experiencing pain.
+Recovery garments such as Bellefit Postpartum Girdles and Corsets are excellent tools that aid in a comfortable recovery while allowing a woman to move about, hold her baby and still breastfeed comfortably, all without experiencing pain.

 Positive Recovery After Childbirth